The music tips below will help with learning to read music.

 Who would try to teach a baby the word “ball” without allowing the baby to play with a ball?
 First the baby plays with the ball, then learns to say “ball,” then eventually learns to read the word “ball.”
 Learning to read music can progress in the same way.
 Children should experience the sounds first, then meet the symbols.

 Once children have had plenty of opportunity to experience music, they can begin learning their musical ABC’s in a building-block phase that will prepare them to eventually read music.
 Just as preschool-age children learn their alphabet with letter puzzles and games, beginning piano students need time to get to know the musical alphabet with a variety of different activities.
 They should be able to place the seven letters of the musical alphabet in order both forwards and backwards, and given any letter know which letters are a step up or down, or a skip up or down.
-See Lesson 3 for an introduction to the musical alphabet.
+Our musical alphabet flash cards are a great way to practice these skills.

 Dictation is the act of writing down what is heard.
 As a teacher, I always try to move from the familiar to the unfamiliar when introducing a new concept, so I introduce children to written music by showing them how to dictate a song they already know.

 Music notation is very ingenious.
 It encodes two elements of music simultaneously, a rhythmic element and the pitch.
 When you read music you have to decode both at the same time.
 That’s a complex skill.
 It’s kind of like reading two languages at once.
 In my method, I split the rhythmic and pitch notation apart and teach them separately.

 I like to start with dictating rhythm.
 In Lesson 9, for example, we dictate the rhythm to “Hot Cross Buns”, and as we dictate we discover the symbol for a quarter note, for a quarter rest, and for eighth notes.
 All of these symbols are linked to a familiar song, so the student can understand them right away.